Otolaryngology - Professional Education

-The Division of Otolaryngology participates in the Surgery Clerkship during the third year of medical school.
+The Department of Otolaryngology participates in the Surgery Clerkship during the third year of medical school.

 Additionally, the division offers two medical student courses.

 - SURG 771 is for third-year medical students looking to further investigate the specialty or for those looking for a more intense experience than that provided in the Surgery Clerkship.

 - SURG 770 is our fourth-year student acting internship experience.

 Otolaryngology Continuing Education